IngloriousCoderz/inglorious-engine/README.md

 const z = instance.position[Z]
 ```

-I find it cleaner to do like so:
+We find it cleaner to do like so:

 ```js
 const [x, y, z] = instance.position
 ```

-There are a few exceptions: in the `/docs` folder I prefer the first version because not everyone is used to destructuring and I wanted to make the examples as readable as possible for people coming from, say, Godot.
-In that case I would put the `X`, `Y`, and `Z` constants on top of the file, right below the imports.
+There are a few exceptions: in the `/docs` folder we prefer the first version because not everyone is used to destructuring and we wanted to make the examples as readable as possible for people coming from, say, Godot.
+In that case we would put the `X`, `Y`, and `Z` constants on top of the file, right below the imports.